phamsarah/SeniorDesign/readme.md

 2. Build project from expo in terminal with 'sudo expo build:ios'.

-3. Log into any Expo account in the VS Code terminal and "archive"
+3. Log into any Expo account in the VS Code terminal and "archive" -> then login with Mikes appstore connect account

 4. Wait for project to build and download the .ipa file from expo when completed.